clwm/discord-regional-indicators/README.md

 # discord-regional-indicators
-Converts a string into discord emojis.
+A Discord bot that converts text into emojis.

 `py indicators_bot.py`